-The percentage of sustainable food purchases by campus foodservice vendors has remained steady at 27%.
-Data includes both Cal Dining (both residential dining and their retail operations) and two other vendors and represent the majority of food sales on campus.
+The percentage sustainable food purchases by campus foodservice vendors has remained steady at 27%.
+Data includes both Cal Dining (both residential dining and their retail operations) and two other vendors who reported sustainable food purchases and represent the majority of food sales on campus.
 The data on purchases is presented two ways.
-The first number includes purchases that are locally grown, organic, fair trade, or humane (in accordance with UCOP policy).
+The first number includes purchases that are locally grown, organic, fair trade, or humane (in accordance with UCOP policy.
 The second number also includes purchases produced by locally-owned businesses.